 Not every type of bank account works the same when it comes to managing the finances of one’s business.
-It is essential to have an appropriate bank account for your business as it makes payments to your vendors and collects deposits from customers.
+It is mandatory to have an appropriate bank account for your business as it makes payments to your vendors and collects deposits from customers.

-There is no one type of business bank account.
+However, there is no one type of business bank account.
 Many types of business bank accounts exist.
 It depends on what kind of business you run, its size, and its complexity.

 Types of Business Bank Accounts for Small Businesses

 Having a bank account is not an option for your business.
 It’s a requirement.

 Every business should have its own dedicated bank account.